lupyuen/lupyuen.github.io/src/plic.md

 - [__UART Interrupt Status = 0__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/drivers/serial/uart_16550.c#L953-L967) (INTSTATUS)

 Which means that we got interrupted...

-For no reason at all!
+__FOR NO REASON AT ALL!!!__

-_Maybe we should throttle the UART Interrupts?_
+_Why?
+Maybe we should throttle the UART Interrupts?_

 This definitely needs to be fixed, but for now we made a Quick Hack: __Defer the Enabling of UART Interrupts__ till later.